fenago/kafka-training/labs/lab5.6/README.md

 Welcome to the session 5 lab 6.
 The work for this lab is done in `~/kafka-training/lab5.6`.
 In this lab, you are going to set up Kafka Producer retries.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/f97963127e8e2343180b5080ecca1c13).

 ## Lab Adding Retries and Timeouts